Our Commitment to Health and Safety

 - Residence Hall offices will have limited cleaning supplies available for students to borrow and use to maintain their living space.
 We strongly encourage students to bring cleaning supplies they prefer and meet their individual needs.
 High-touch surfaces in their room should be wiped down regularly by the student with a sanitized wipe: sink, counters, desks, keyboards, and phones.

 - We have installed hand sanitizer stations in all elevator lobbies and main lobbies.
 These stations will be resupplied daily.

-- Monitor your health daily for fever and COVID-19 symptoms.
-If feeling ill, please contact the Student Health Services immediately for an appointment.
+- Monitor your healthy daily.
+If feeling ill, please contact Student Health Services immediately for an appointment.

-- Guests must always be escorted by their host in the residence halls.
+- Guests must always be escorted by their hosts in the residence halls.

 - Students should remember that they can be held responsible for their guest's behavior.

 What do I do if I think I got a bug bite or have bedbugs in my room?

 - Contact your Hall Office, Community Advisor or Hall Coordinator (RLC/GHC) as soon as possible so they can contact the appropriate personnel.